Tortar/PowerPointAudio-Extractor/README.md

 You need also to download [ffmpeg software](https://ffmpeg.org/download.html) and add the absolute path of the <code>bin</code> folder to the windows environment variables ; you have to modify the python path variable adding the absolute path.

-# Simplified Procedure : Using file .exe
+# Simplified Procedure : Using exe_file folder

-You can also download the folder exe_file with which you can run the program without needing python neither to be installed.
-Put the powerpoints on the same folder and click on the .exe file .
+You can also download exe_file folder with which you can run the program without needing python neither to be installed.
+Put the powerpoints on the same folder and click on extractor.exe.
 That's it !